CIE TOURS - July 20, 2018

 I think what shook our group the most was how small the cottages were and how large families would’ve had to live together in just one tiny room.
 We also wondered why the houses had been built all the way up on the steep hillside instead of the flat ground below, and Frank explained that these were tenants who most likely had no say on their living conditions.
 As we walked through the ruins, we tried to imagine ourselves in the former inhabitants’ shoes, but it was certainly a challenge.

-The next day, we continued north for a visit to the Museum of Country Life, which gave a very realistic description of what life was like for everyday people in the countryside.
-The museum had exhibits on the roles of different tradesman in the community like tailors, carpenters and blacksmiths, as well as what went into producing crops each year and raising livestock.
+The next day, we continued north for a visit to the Museum of Country Life.
+The museum provided a very realistic description of what life was like for everyday people in the countryside.
+There were exhibits on the roles of different tradesmen in the community like tailors, carpenters and blacksmiths.
+We also learned what went into producing crops each year and raising livestock.

-Besides the many hardships people endured, another main takeaway from the museum was the difference in the reality of rural life versus the romanticized version that people on the outside often received.
+Besides learning the many hardships people endured, there was another main takeaway from the museum.
+The difference between the reality vs. romanticized version commonly believed is stark.
 One example was the idyllic village life depicted in the movie “The Quiet Man” starring John Wayne and Maureen O’Hara.
-The film tells a love story against the backdrop of a quaint rural town, but fails to address the poor conditions and hard work many people had to do at that time just to make ends meet.
+The film tells a love story against the backdrop of a quaint rural town.
+However, it fails to address the poor living conditions and difficult work many people had to do just to survive.

-Overall, travelling along the Wild Atlantic Way has been amazing not only because of the scenery, but also because of the history and culture we’ve experienced along the way.
+Overall, travelling along the Wild Atlantic Way has been amazing!
+And not only because of the scenery, but also because of the history and culture we’ve experienced along the way.

 Caroline was one of our 2018 Social Media Concierges.

 Want to learn more?

 - Learn more about the film “A Quiet Man” at the IMDb.

 - Visit the official website for the Wild Atlantic Way for much more information

 - Find many more photos and details at the official site for the National Museum of Country Life